 We are operating on the same RV budget as last month.
 If our baseline monthly RV budget changes, we’ll put a shout-out to that effect right here!
+The last change was made beginning in March 2022.
 Changes will be made to our baseline budget if the data is showing we consistently over/under spend in a category and a change is justified/can be supported, if our goals change or for other applicable reasons.
 If you’ve read this section before, scroll on down to the section “Summary of RV Life This Month” for now!

 This is our current RV Budget.
 This has evolved over time as we’ve adjusted various categories based on data we’ve gathered about our spending, goals we’ve set for our spending and savings, and various changes we’ve made over the years.
 A few of the more impactful changes include: purchasing a Thousand Trails membership which allows us to stay for free in associated campgrounds after paying our dues, upgrading our battery bank to lithium and installing an RV solar system to enable us to do a lot more boondocking, shifting from eating out a lot to cooking mostly at home.

-If you’re not familiar with our family yet, we are a family of four, with two young kids.
+If you’re not familiar with our family yet, we are a family of four, with two young kids and one on the way.
 We also have a dog.
 You can learn more about us here.
 Depending on the size of your family, the age of your kids if you have them, if you have any pets, and other variables, these may impact your own budget and expenses.